magento/devdocs/guides/v2.1/extension-dev-guide/attributes.md

 	Custom attributes are a subset of EAV attributes.
 Objects that use EAV attributes typically store values in several MySQL tables.
 The `Customer` and `Catalog` modules are the primary models that use EAV attributes.
 Other modules, such as `ConfigurableProduct`, `GiftMessage`, and `Tax`, use the EAV functionality for `Catalog`.

-* {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}Extension{% endglossarytooltip %} attributes.
-Extension attributes are new in Magento 2.
+* {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}Extension{% endglossarytooltip %} attributes—Extension attributes are new in Magento 2.
 They are used to extend functionality and often use more {% glossarytooltip fd9ae55f-ccf5-480b-a7f3-bd2c80f0b2a4 %}complex data{% endglossarytooltip %} types than custom attributes.
 These attributes do not appear in the Magento Admin.

 ## EAV and custom attributes {#custom}